| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 IT-MS systems, which are much more compact (see

 Sidebar), are much more forgiving of high base pressure.
+In summary, the specific requirements for any given application

 are likely to be fairly unique to that application.
 Although trends